caramel2001/financial-pattern-recognition/README.md

 ## Reading
+- A HIDDEN MARKOV MODEL FOR STATISTICAL ARBITRAGE IN INTERNATIONAL CRUDE OIL FUTURES MARKETS
 - A Multimodal Foundation Agent for Financial Trading: Tool-Augmented, Diversified, and Generalist
 - Pairs trading with a mean-reverting jump-diffusion model on high-frequency data
 - Stock Market Prediction Using Hidden Markov Models